DCHuber/IoT/btle/readme.md

 ------------
 Finally, download and configure the scanner code [btleScanner.py](https://github.com/DCHuber/IoT/blob/master/btle/btleScanner.py) to run as a cron job on your system.

+ - The code file has comments on how to setup, but if you leave the default folder values in the code you have the same folders configured on your system.
+Create the folders and copy the code into `bluePy`

+        $ mkdir Projects/bluePy
+        $ mkdir Projects/bluePy/logs

  - Create entry in the cron task manager

         $ crontab -e     -- first time you may need to specify editor.
 Choose the default [2] nano